pbrisbin/pbrisbin.com/posts/2013-07-28-the_advent_of_io.md

 ## In the Beginning

 In the very early days of Haskell, there was no `IO` monad.
-In stead, programs used a somewhat confusing `[Response] -> [Request]` model (some details can be found [here]).
+Instead, programs used a somewhat confusing `[Response] -> [Request]` model (some details can be found [here]).